SlickEdit: History

-As the name suggests, the language resembles C, though it has some elements from REXX (parse, substr, ...).
-The original author of Slick-C liked the string parsing features of REXX and added similar features to Slick-C.

 Reception

 In a review of version 11 of SlickEdit, released in 2006, Tom Plunket reviewing it for the Game Developer, suggested that it suffers from an overabundance of features:

 SlickEdit ends up being a very complex piece of software.
 Some of its most promising features are hard to use, and configuring the program to work to any one developer's tastes can be tedious... its power can only be harnessed by people who are ready to spend considerable time learning how to truly use it.

 In 2012, Shawn Powers also reviewed the software for the Linux Journal, concluding that it "is an amazing tool".